 Aspiration means to draw in or out using a sucking motion.
 It has two meanings:

-- Aspiration can mean breathing in a foreign object (such as sucking food into the airway).
+- Breathing in a foreign object (sucking food into the airway).

-- The term can also refer to a medical procedure that removes something from an area of the body.
+- A medical procedure that removes something from an area of the body.
 These substances can be air, body fluids, or bone fragments.
 An example is removing ascites fluid from the belly area.

 Aspiration as a medical procedure may also be used to remove tissue samples for a biopsy.
 This is sometimes called a needle biopsy or aspirate.
 For example, the aspiration of a breast lesion.

 Davidson N. Breast cancer and differential diagnosis of benign lesions.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

 Martin P. Approach to the patient with liver disease.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

 O'Donnell AE.
 Bronchiectasis, atelectasis, cysts, and localized lung disorders.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.